 What do I need to do once my fellowship is over?

 Once you complete your fellowship, please submit your Biehl report (at least 20 pages.)
 It is due by August 15 at midnight.
 Since it is often easier to write the reports when the experiences are fresh, please feel free to turn yours in early.
 We highly recommend keeping a journal to facilitate the writing of this report; it is easy to forget all the tasks and projects that you will be learning and doing.
-Please reread, edit, proofread, etc., since this will probably be published on the Career & Leadership Development website.
+Please reread, edit, proofread, etc., since this will probably be published on the University of the South website.
 Read reports written by previous Biehl Fellows here.

 I heard I must give a 10-minute public presentation in the fall after completing the Biehl Fellowship; is this true?

 Yes, an event will be held in late September/early October and will feature the Biehl Fellows.
 Each fellow will give a 10-minute presentation to the greater Sewanee community, followed by a short Q&A session.
-A reception will be held afterwards to give the attendees a chance to ask more questions.
 A rehearsal for this presentation will be held in order to ensure solid performances.

 Can I apply for a Biehl Fellowship to help fund my study tour this summer?